chandley/Domination/README.md

 Next time show full user stories in trello titles Important to shut down discussion after 20 minutes and make a decision, even if by tossing a coin We wasted some time from not coordinating morning start times.
+Best to exclude java libraries from codeclimate score